California Criminal Court Records

 - Visiting the courtroom in person (superior court or appellate court)

 - Submitting a request via mail to the clerk of the respective court

 - Requesting records online (via the court’s official platform)

 - Using alternative record retrieval services

-How do I Access California Criminal Records in Person?
+How Do I Access California Criminal Court Records in Person?